What Is the Energizing Student Potential Program?

 We know that teaching others helps us learn as well and the Kids Teaching Kids philosophy woven throughout The NEED Project curriculum helps keep students of all learning styles engaged and excited to learn.
 The lessons and projects in this program are designed to allow students to teach their peers as well as their local community.

 We hope you will join us for this exciting opportunity!
+See if your school is eligible!
+View the eligible counties list here.

 - Virtual Training in late October.
 Supplies for hands-on activities sent ahead to participating teachers and including sessions on teaching/using ESP virtually in your classroom.